-- The international approach that is needed for Arctic research was reflected in the participants of the course.
-Over the course of the years, students from educational institutions in 15 different countries (Table 2), and with nationalities from all inhabited continents, have enrolled in the course. - To characterize the student experiences, we designed a questionnaire about the course and the NOR-RAM project.
-Students who have enrolled in the course were invited to complete anonymous questionnaire about their experiences.
+555 The international approach that is needed for Arctic research was reflected in the participants of the course.
+Over the course of the years, students from educational institutions in 11 different countries (Table 12), and from all inhabited continents, have enrolled in the course.

+To characterize the student experiences, we have designed a questionnaire about the course and the NOR-R-AM project.

+- 560 Students who have enrolled in the course were invited to complete anonymous questionnaire about their experiences.
 Students were informed that the questionnaire was a part of a research project, and that their participation was voluntary and anonymous.
 Students provided informed consent to participate in the project before beginning the questionnaire.
 The questionnaire was sent to all course participants from 2018-2023 for completion in February 2024.
-27 of the 57 invitees (47%) responded (5/15 from 2018, 4/13 from 2019, 11/15 from 2022 and 7/14 from 2023).
-In addition, four graduate students with significant NOR-R-AM involvement (i.e. active participation in at least three NOR-R-AM activities) were invited to provide discussion of the course based on their involvement and perspectives.
+27 of the 57 invitees (47%) responded.
+In addition, four graduate students with significant NOR-R-AM involvement (i.e. active participation in at - 565 least three NOR-R-AM activities) were invited to provide discussion of the course based on their involvement and perspectives.
 These graduate students are co-investigators and co-authors in this project.